folio-org/folio-org.github.io/guidelines/github-actions-frontend.md

 ### Disable Jenkins pipeline

-Once the first pull request is crreated with one of the workflows the Jenkins pipeline needs to be disabled as a first step, to prevent it running in parallel with the GitHub Action workflows and so publishing duplicate artifacts.
+Once the first pull request is created with one of the workflows the Jenkins pipeline needs to be disabled as a first step, to prevent it running in parallel with the GitHub Action workflows and so publishing duplicate artifacts.

 Do: `git mv Jenkinsfile Jenkinsfile.deprecated`